AxisNL/talos-proxmox-testlab/talos-longhorn.md

 ## Terraform

-Go to the terraform folder, change the credentials, and do a `terraform init` and `terraform apply`.
+Go to the terraform-4node folder, copy the terraform.tfvars.example to terraform.tfvars, change the credentials, and do a `terraform init` and `terraform apply`.

 It should show output like this: